RadicalZephyr/klipper/docs/Config_Changes.md

 # Changes

+20210501: The `resonance_tester` module no longer requires modifying `max_accel` parameter for resonance testing.

 20210430: The SET_VELOCITY_LIMIT (and M204) command may now set a velocity, acceleration, and square_corner_velocity larger than the specified values in the config file.